phreeza/manuscript_axon_potentials/doc/manuscript.md

-additional amplitude could be due to non-axonal sources such as synaptic currents or postsynaptic spikes, which do not follow the assumptions underlying our model; see the Discussion for arguments why such contributions to the EFP are typically small.
+additional amplitude could be due to non-axonal sources such as synaptic currents or postsynaptic spikes, which do not follow the assumptions underlying our model; see the Discussion for arguments why we expect such contributions to the EFP to be small.

 <!-- Here I inserted a link to the Discussion where we should
 argue that synaptic currents are